-Of the many islands that make up the UK, the vast majority are in Scottish waters, with four principal archipelagos: Shetland, Orkney, The Inner Hebrides and the Outer Hebrides.
-Islands are a brilliant location to get exceptionally close to wildlife.
-Here are eight that have remarkable nature experiences.
+Of the many islands that make up the UK, the vast majority are in Scottish waters, with four principal archipelagos: Shetland, Orkney, the Inner Hebrides, and the Outer Hebrides.
+Islands are a brilliant for close encounters with wildlife.
+Here are eight that offer remarkable nature experiences.

 Rum is located just south of Skye and has a population of less than 30.
 The Nature Conservancy Council purchased the island in 1957, and Rum has since been a nature reserve and the site of many important studies.
 The red deer population has been extensively studied and gained fame on the BBC programme Autumnwatch.
 Rum is also an excellent location to see giant white-tailed sea eagles, which were successfully reintroduced.
 Take a guided walk, and you’ll likely see otters and seals, and the ranger service often offers educational talks.

-About 10 miles off the Scottish shore sits Ailsa Craig in the Firth of Clyde, between Glasgow and Belfast.
+About 10mi (16km) off the Scottish shore sits Ailsa Craig in the Firth of Clyde, between Glasgow and Belfast.
 Ailsa Craig is the remains of a long extinct volcano, and the rare blue hone granite found here is quarried to make curling stones.
-The island rises to 338 metres (1109 feet) and serves as a bird sanctuary on lease to the RSPB.
+The island rises to 338m (1,109ft) and serves as a bird sanctuary on lease to the RSPB.
 It features an incredible number of seabirds, including 36,000 breeding pairs of gannets.
 Other species you’ll find include razorbills, guillemot and black guillemot.
 In recent years, the ever-comical and photogenic puffin has made an excellent recovery.
 The island can only be reached by boat, but several tours are available.

 As the second largest of the Outer Hebrides, the naturally diverse environment of South Uist is home to an array of fascinating habitats and varied wildlife.
 Loch Druidibeg on the north of the island is an example of the cross-section of habitats.
 The Atlantic coast, battered by storms and strong winds, is hugged by the incredibly rare machair grassland that has a dazzling array of wildflowers in the summer.
 Further east is moorland, where the sandy soil switches to peat.
 Across the island, it’s possible to hear the unique calls of the corncrake and the local hen harrier, both of which are very rare.
 Golden eagles circle overhead, and peregrines dive on their prey at speeds around 320 kph (200 mph).